 Unfortunately, only one in 10 people with substance use disorder get specialized treatment.
 Thankfully, the public consciousness, when it comes to substance use disorder, is shifting.
 Focus is being placed on early intervention and treatment services.

-Types of Rehabilitation Services Available in and Around Peabody, Massachusetts
+Types of Rehabilitation Services Available Near Peabody, Massachusetts

 There are several general types of substance use treatment programs.
 However, the surge in opioid use, prescription painkiller use, and street drug use has led to the creation of other modalities and programs that don’t fit neatly into traditional treatment types.